Dj-Polyester/JP-Organizer/README.md

 ### Stdio mode (recommended)

-Run jp-organizer as a local stdio subprocess.
+Run JP-organizer as a local stdio subprocess.
 This is the simplest and most reliable approach.

 **OpenCode:**
 ```bash